jerch/node-sixel/README.md

 ## Sixel images in Javascript.

-To run the test page:
+See the example files for decoding/encoding in nodejs.

+Decoding can also be tested in the browser:
 ```
 npm install
 npm start
 ```
-and open in the browser `localhost:8080`.
+and open `localhost:8080`.

-TODO:
+### TODO:
 - tests
 - optimizations
+- more docs